janhesters/french-house-stack/README.md

 [Remix team's official stacks](https://remix.run/docs/en/v1/pages/stacks) to learn how to use GitHub Actions for continuous integration and deployment.

-## Testing
+## Testing 🧪

-### Playwright
+### Playwright 🎭

 We use Playwright for our End-to-End tests in this project.
-You'll find those in the `playwright` directory.
-As you make changes, add to an existing file or create a new file in the `playwright/e2e` directory to test your changes.
+You'll find those in the `playwright/` directory.
+As you make changes to your app, add to an existing file or create a new file in the `playwright/e2e` directory to test your changes.

 [Playwright natively features testing library selectors](https://playwright.dev/docs/release-notes#locators) for selecting elements on the page semantically.